Snaacky/thewiki/docs/tutorials/mpv.md

 ### Skins

-You can customize how mpv looks by using skins.
+You can customize how mpv looks using skins.
+These are subject to personal preference, so find what works best for you.

 Below is a list of some popular skins: